EEG-project-capstone/eeg-auditory-stimulus/README.md

 # EEG Auditory Stimulus Project

-This repository focuses on the preliminary analysis of EEG data collected from controlled (healthy) patients subjected to auditory stimuli.
-The goal is to replicate findings from existing studies and explore the brain's response to auditory inputs.
+This repository hosts code, configurations, and documentation for analyzing EEG data collected from healthy participants in response to various auditory stimuli.
+The overarching objective is to replicate findings from established literature and explore novel approaches to understanding the brain’s response to auditory inputs, with an eye toward potential applications in neurorehabilitation and brain-injury prognostication.

 ## Table of Contents